-Using Vitamin A for skin is one of the best things you can do - it is one ingredient with solid research and proven results behind it.
+Using Vitamin A for skin is one of the best things you can do, it is one ingredient with solid research and proven results behind it.

-To get the most out of it you need specific details, all of which are on this page.
-Read on!
+To get the most out of it you need specific details, all of which are on this page!

 Retinoids are the derivatives of Vitamin A (in science speak = chemical compounds).

 The 3 Retinoids we care about in skin care =

-It's a very effective acne treatment, but because of it's strength and direct action, it can cause severe dryness and irritation.
+It is a very effective acne treatment, but because of its strength and direct action, it can cause severe dryness and irritation.

-When Retinol is applied to skin, it transforms into Retinoic Acid (and your skin only transforms what it needs).
+When Retinol is applied to skin it transforms into Retinoid Acid – and your skin only transforms what it needs!

 Retinol applied to skin >>> transforms into Retinoic Acid

-It needs be protected from oxidation, and in a formula that allows it to be delivered to skin cells without breaking down first.
+It needs be protected from oxidation and in a formula that allows it to be delivered to skin cells without breaking down first.

-Retinol is the best form to use in an over the counter product because it is the strongest.
+Retinol is the best form of vitamin A for skin in an over the counter product because it is the strongest.

 This makes it even less irritating, and also more stable.